bahaidev/textbrowser/README.md

         option is off by default in case the source is untrusted, but if your `files.json`-indicated files are trusted, you will probably want to this set to `true`.

+    -   `requestPersistentStorage` - Defaults to `true`.
+Set this to `false` if you don't want to even ask for permission to store the data files persistently.
+Note that this can really degrade performance, especially with large data files, as the whole data file must otherwise be downloaded for each result display.

     -   `localizeParamNames` - Boolean as to whether to localize parameter names by default (can be overridden by the user in preferences).